spoonapps/docs/reference/spoonscript/batch.md

 ### batch

-The `batch` instruction is used for joining many command of the same type SpoonScript.
+The `batch` instruction is used for joining multiple commands of the same type in SpoonScript.

 ```
 batch <command>